Set up OpenConnect VPN Server (ocserv) on Ubuntu 16.04/18.04 with Let’s Encrypt

 Is this the only vpn working in china?
 Microsoft SSTP is working?
 OpenVPN port 443 working?

-I now only use self-hosted OpenConnect VPN and Shadowsocks proxy in China.
+I now use self-hosted OpenConnect VPN and Shadowsocks proxy in China.
 They are very stable.

 also I wanted to tell you that the email your system sends, is going to spam folder.